1.

 of it like that of a bat. |

-10. Layard's Parakeet.
-(Psittacula
+10. Layard's Parakeet Psittacula

 calthropae

-| This is distributed in the wet and intermediate
+This is distributed in the wet and intermediate

-the mixed species bird flocks in Sinharaja.
-Entirely frugivorous
+the mixed-species bird flocks in Sinharaja.
+Frugivorous

 and strictly arboreal, Layard’s Parakeet has not exploited